DustCar/Unreal-Gaming-Programming-Notes/README.md

 2. Select the WBP you want to create a widget for in the _Class_ pin.
 3. Drag the Execution pin and connect the `Add to Viewport` node.
 Also connect the return pin from _Create Widget_ to the target pin of _Add to Viewport_.

+_C++ Version_:
+1. In the header file of your PlayerController Class, create a `TSubclassOf<UUserWidget> SampleClass` variable.
+Make it `EditAnywhere`.
+2. In the cpp file, include the header `#include "Blueprint/UserWidget.h"`.
+3. Use the function `CreateWidget(UObject* OwningObject, TSubclassOf<UUserWidget> UserWidgetClass = WidgetT::StaticClass())` to create the widget.
+Pass in `this` for _OwningObject_ since the PlayerController is a UObject that can own a widget.
+Pass in your class variable from step 1 for the _UserWidgetClass_.
+This function returns a `UUserWidget*`.
+4. check if the returned UserWidget from step 3 is nullptr then use the -> operator to find the `AddToViewport()` function.

 ## Template Functions
 `TSubClassOf<type>`